K-P-S/Java-Naive-Bayes/README.md

-# Naive-Bayes-no-dependencies
+# Naive-Bayes
-Java, done for data structures
+Java, no dependencies